thejoshwolfe/yazl/README.md

 If `fileComment` is a `string`, it will be encoded with UTF-8.
 If `fileComment` is a `Buffer`, it should be a UTF-8 encoded string.
 In UTF-8, `fileComment` must be at most `0xffff` bytes in length.
+This becomes the "file comment" field in this entry's central directory file header.

 Internally, `fs.stat()` is called immediately in the `addFile` function, and `fs.createReadStream()` is used later when the file data is actually required.